-Local publicly owned electric utility (POU) Local publicly owned electric utility means a municipality or municipal corporation operating as a "public utility" furnishing electric service as provided in Section 10001, a municipal utility district furnishing electric service formed pursuant to Division 6 (commencing with Section 11501), a public utility district furnishing electric services formed pursuant to the Public Utility District Act set forth in Division 7 (commencing with Section 15501), an irrigation district furnishing electric services formed pursuant to the Irrigation District Law set forth in Division 11 (commencing with Section 20500) of the Water Code, or a joint powers authority that includes one or more of these agencies and that owns generation or transmission facilities, or furnishes electric services over its own or its member's electric distribution system.
-(Public Utility Code Section 224.3.)
+Local publicly owned electric utility (POU) Local publicly owned electric utility means a municipality or municipal corporation operating as a "public utility" furnishing electric service as provided in Section 10001, a municipal utility district furnishing electric service formed pursuant to Division 6 (commencing with Section 11501), a public utility district furnishing electric services formed pursuant to the Public Utility District Act set forth in Division 7 (commencing with Section 15501), an irrigation district furnishing electric services formed pursuant to the Irrigation District Law set forth in Division 11 (commencing with Section 20500) of the Water Code, or a joint powers authority that includes one or more of these agencies and that owns generation or transmission facilities, or furnishes electric services over its own or its member's electric distribution system (Public Utility Code Section 224.3).
 Locational Marginal Price (LMP) The marginal price for energy at the location where the energy is delivered or received and is based on forecasted system conditions and the latest approved real-time security constrained economic dispatch program solution.
 LMP is expressed in dollars per megawatt-hour (\$/MWh).
 LMP is a pricing approach that addresses Transmission System congestion and loss costs, as well as energy costs.
 Nameplate Energy Storage Capacity The manufacturer's published maximum usable energy storage capacity (kWh) for a given energy storage product.
 Nameplate Power Rating The manufacturer's published theoretical maximum discharge power (kW) for a given energy storage product.
-Participant An energy customer that has enrolled in the DSGS Program Proxy Demand Resource (PDR) Economic demand response comprised of a load or aggregation of loads that bid into the California ISO market under normal operating conditions.
+Participant An energy customer that has enrolled in the DSGS Program Proxy Demand Resource (PDR) Economic demand response composed of a load or aggregation of loads that bid into the California ISO market under normal operating conditions.
 Rule 21 CPUC Electric Rule 21 is a tariff that describes the interconnection, operating, and metering requirements for generation facilities to be connected to a utility's distribution system.
 Self-Generation Incentive Program (SGIP) Administered by the CPUC, the Self-Generation Incentive Program (SGIP) provides incentives to support existing, new, and emerging distributed energy resources.
 SGIP provides rebates for qualifying distributed energy systems installed on the customer's side of the utility meter.
-Qualifying technologies include wind turbines, waste heat to power technologies, pressure reduction turbines, internal combustion engines, microturbines, gas turbines, fuel cells, and advanced energy storage systems.
-Smart Panel An electrical panel with a communication link that enables remote monitoring and dispatch control of devices connected to the panel.
+Qualifying technologies include wind turbines, waste heat-to-power technologies, pressure reduction turbines, internal combustion engines, microturbines, gas turbines, fuel cells, and advanced energy storage systems.
 Strategic Reliability Reserve (SRR) A state program that provides funding to secure conventional generation, efficiency upgrades at existing natural gas plants, demand response, distributed generation, and long-duration storage.
-The SRR consists of three programs, two of which are administered by the CEC and one is administered by the Department of Water Resources.
+The SRR consists of three programs, two of which are administered by the CEC, and one is administered by the Department of Water Resources.
 Subcontract An executed contract between a DSGS provider and a person or entity assisting the DSGS provider in fulfilling the requirements of this program that is not a DSGS participant.
 Subcontractor A person or entity that executes a subcontract with a DSGS provider.
+Virtual Net Metering (VNEM) A system where customers receive credit on their electricity bills for power generated from a solar-plus-storage system that is not installed on their home.
+For example, the benefits of a solar- plus-storage system can be shared by multiple tenants in a multifamily residential building.
 Virtual Power Plant (VPP) A network of behind-the-meter customer operated distributed energy resource (DER) devices that respond to a grid signal to benefit the electric grid.